Vadim Kozhevnikov: Biography

 Vadim Kozevnikov was born to a Russian family in the Siberian town of Togur, Tomsk Governorate, where his revolutionary-minded father, a physician, had been sent as an internal exile by the authorities of the Russian Empire.

 Kozhevnikov studied literature and ethnology at Moscow State University, graduating in 1933.
 Kozhevnikov worked as a war correspondent for Pravda from 1941 to 1945, joining the Communist Party of the Soviet Union halfway into the German-Soviet War in 1943.
 He was elected secretary of the Union of Soviet Writers in 1949.

 Kozhevnikov was officially recognized as a Hero of Socialist Labour for his contributions to Soviet literature and was elected to one term as a politician to the Supreme Soviet of the Soviet Union.
 He was awarded the USSR State Prize following the publication of two of his novels in 1971.

 A full-scale overview of Kozhevnikov's work, written by Soviet literary critic Iosif Grinberg, was published in Moscow in 1972.

+On August 31, 1973, V. M. Kozhevnikov signed a letter by a group of Soviet writers addressed to the editorial board of Pravda concerning A. I. Solzhenitsyn and A. D. Sakharov.
+The letter stated: “Solzhenitsyn openly violates Soviet laws and behaves in an unconstitutional manner.
+He supports war propaganda and speaks out against détente.
+It is necessary to calmly resolve the issue of expelling him from the USSR.”

 He died in Moscow aged 75, and was buried in the Peredelkino Cemetery.